darshan315/fluidic_pinball/README.md

   + <details>
     <summary markdown="spawn"> Meshing </summary>

-    Meshing of the computational domain is achieved by the blockMesh functionality in OpenFOAM in which the domain is devided in *N* numbers of hexahedron blocks.
+    Meshing of the computational domain is achieved by the blockMesh functionality in OpenFOAM in which the domain is divided in *N* numbers of hexahedron blocks.
 The mesh cells are hexahedron.
 The blockMesh is significantly faster than snappyHexMesh.

-    For implemention refer [this](https://github.com/darshan315/fluidic_pinball/blob/main/test_cases/base_case/system/blockMeshDict) file.
+    For implementation refer [this](https://github.com/darshan315/fluidic_pinball/blob/main/test_cases/base_case/system/blockMeshDict) file.

     </details>